 The Proposed Development lies predominantly within an area of very low risk of fluvial flooding.
-However, the proposed access route via Farm Road intersects small areas of fluvial Flood Zone C2, and as a result is subject to the Justification Test.
-The Justification Test is passed given that the access track has been assessed to be the only feasible route to the wind farm development.
+However, the proposed access route via the existing Farm Road intersects small areas of fluvial Flood Zone C2, and as a result is subject to the Justification Test.
+The Justification Test is passed given that the access track has been assessed to be the most feasible route to the wind farm development.

 Suitable flood risk management measures have been identified to address the potential risks identified; these include a Water Management Plan for the construction phase, stand-off distances from watercourses, stockpile management and a Detailed Drainage Design for the operational phase.
 Risks during decommissioning are considered to be very similar to those for construction, albeit disturbance will be more limited as some below-ground infrastructure will be left in-situ.
 Appropriate permissions and supporting appraisals will be obtained at the time of decommissioning to comply with the then current legislation and guidance.
-No residual risks were identified following this Draft FCA, as such no additional mitigation measures are required.
+No residual risks were identified following this FCA, as such no additional mitigation measures are required.

-For the Draft FCA, an outline approach to drainage has been identified, including indicative discharge locations (discharge to ground and if required supplemented by discharge to surface water), discharge rates (greenfield Q{BAR}) and Sustainable Drainage Systems (SuDS) attenuation volumes (up to and including the 1% AEP plus 20% and 40% climate change events for the construction and operational phases respectively).
-Investigation of the viability of infiltration as a means by which surface water runoff could be discharged will be undertaken post-Draft ES, through liaison with Blaenau Gwent County Borough Council (BGCBC) and Torfaen Borough County Council (TBCC) as the Lead Local Flood Authorities (LLFAs) and Caerphilly County Borough Council (CCBC) as the SuDS Approval Body (SAB) and by undertaking soakaway testing.
+For this FCA, an outline approach to drainage has been identified, including indicative discharge locations (discharge to ground and if required supplemented by discharge to surface water), discharge rates (greenfield Q{BAR}) and Sustainable Drainage Systems (SuDS) attenuation volumes (up to and including the 1% AEP plus 20% and 40% climate change events for the construction and operational phases respectively).
+Investigation of the viability of infiltration as a means by which surface water runoff could be discharged will be undertaken post-consent, through liaison with Blaenau Gwent County Borough Council (BGCBC) and Torfaen Borough Council (TBCC) as the Lead Local Flood Authorities (LLFAs) and Caerphilly County Borough Council (CCBC) as the SuDS Approval Body (SAB) and by undertaking soakaway testing.
 In the case that the soakaway testing concludes that infiltration is not solely sufficient in managing runoff, and discharge to the watercourses is required, this will be subject to a Consent from Natural Resources Wales (NRW) and/or the SAB and the LLFAs.
-A meeting is being arranged with CCBC to discuss the proposed drainage strategy and any comments will be incorporated in the final FCA submission.